In the Spotlight

 Online with My HealtheVet: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history online.

-The NEW Rx Refill Mobile App: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history from the convenience of your mobile device.
+The Rx Refill Mobile App: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history from the convenience of your mobile device.

 Telephone Call: Most VA Pharmacies have automated telephone refill lines.
 You can find the phone number of your local VA Pharmacy on your prescription label.
 To order refills by phone, you will need the prescription number (shown as RX # on the prescription label) and your Social Security Number.
 For many prescriptions that are no longer refillable, this automated system may allow you to send a request for more of this medication to be sent to you.
 For some medications, the healthcare team will need to contact you first.